gautamg1/PHP-Laravel-/voteonitnow/ReadMe.txt

-This Project is built with php Using MVC Pattern.
+This Project is built with php using MVC Pattern.